Lecture 12: The partition function

 It depends on the age of the captain.

-Imagine you evaluate the partition function of a system of magnetic moments interacting with an external magnetic field.
-You treat this the same way they are treated when deriving Curie’s law: you suppose the magnets do not interact with each other.
+- Imagine you evaluate the partition function of a system of magnetic moments interacting with an external magnetic field.
+You treat this the same way they were treated when deriving Curie’s law: you suppose the magnets do not interact with each other.
 Do you expect the low temperature effects of an actual collection of magnets to be properly described?

 It depends on how well you did on Exam 1.

-Someone has calculated the exact partition functions ( and ) of single (isolated) atoms and .
-What is the partition function of a pair of atoms made up one atom of type and one atom of type ?
-We suppose the two atoms do not interact.
+.
+What is the partition function of a pair of atoms made up of one atom of type

 None of the other answers is correct.